godotengine/godot-website/README.md

 ### Content data and metadata

-The following folders contain data files, used for generating more dynamic parts of the website, such as the blog, the showcase, the downloads page.
+The following folders contain data files, used for generating more dynamic parts of the website, such as the blog, the showcase, and the downloads page.
 These pages are written in Markdown and contain a metadata header used by the generator.
 Markdown files form Jekyll collections with the same name as their containing folder.
 To create a new Markdown document, you can start by copying an existing one and then change its content.